Hyundai Ioniq Electric (2016-2022) reliability & safety rating

 - 6Boot space, seating & practicalityThe Hyundai Ioniq Electric is far from the most practical electric family car these days, but it's more than adequate in key areas

-- 7Reliability & safety rating - currently readingThe Hyundai Ioniq Electric comes with a five-star Euro NCAP crash test rating, plus a five-year warranty
+- 7Reliability & safety rating - currently readingThe Hyundai Ioniq Electric reassures buyers with its five-star Euro NCAP crash-test rating, plus a five-year warranty